DXG-Demo/app-nav-helm-chart/README.md

 ## Troubleshooting

 If Application Navigator fails to uninstall you may need to delete the following jobs to complete the uninstall: prism-init-post, prism-delete.
+Search for these jobs with command:

+`kubectl get jobs -n prism`

+If you find either of these jobs after you have issued the helm command to uninstall application navigator, delete them with the following command:

+`kubectl delete job \<job-name\> -n prism`